Olivia Vinall: TV and film

-Vinall takes lead role as Sophie in Hermione Sylvester directed short film Fuel which has its international premiere at the 2020 Arrow London FrightFest Film Festival, an event which was held online because of the COVID-19 pandemic.
+Vinall played the role of Sophie in Hermione Sylvester directed short film Fuel which had its international premiere at the 2020 Arrow London FrightFest Film Festival, an event which was held online because of the COVID-19 pandemic.
 Vinall played the role of Julia Blythe, the Principal Private Secretary to the Prime Minister (played by Helen McCrory) in the BBC political thriller television series Roadkill in 2020.

-Vinall played a main role of Stella in the modern romantic film A Beautiful Curse in 2021, where she is struck down by a form of sleeping disorder.
+Vinall played the role of Stella in the modern romantic film A Beautiful Curse in 2021, where she is struck down by a form of sleeping disorder.
 The Martin Garde Abildgaard directed film premiered at the Cinequest Film & Creativity Festival in 2021.